 Furthermore, the majority of homeowners do not know they have a kitchen sink leakage until they smell the pungent odour of rotting wood.
 By then, it’s too late.

 To solve this problem, the team at Aurastone has worked hard to develop the patent-pending Aurasink.
 It offers a leak-proof ridge design that prevents water from leaking from your sink and destroying your cabinets.

 There are people out there who can help you make your kitchen sink decision.
 Do not leave it as an afterthought.
-Speak with your interior designer to hear what they have to say as soon as you can.
+Speak to your interior designer and hear what they have to say as soon as you can.